Thermodynamical topology of quantum BTZ black hole: Quantum BTZ black holes

 Through a straightforward analysis, it is easy to conclude that both $z_1$ and $z_2$ are greater than $\hat{z}$.
 Additionally, $\nu \geqslant 1$ ($\nu<1$) implies $z_2 \geqslant z_1$ ($z_2 < z_1$).
 As discussed in Ref.~\cite{Frassino:2023RPTQBTZ}, the ranges of $z$ for the ``cold" black hole, ``intermediate" black hole, and ``hot" black hole are listed in TABLE.~\ref{Table_ThermodynamicState}.

 Furthermore, in Fig. \ref{FIG_z_Thermodynamic}, we plot the thermodynamical quantities, entropy, mass, and temperature as a function of $z$.
 Note that $z_1$, $z_2$, and $\hat{z}$ defined by Eqs.~\eqref{eq_z1z2} and \eqref{eq_hatz} are clearly shown.
-Interestingly, two different qBTZ black holes (with different values of $z$) can possess the same entropy, which distinguishes them from these classical BTZ black holes.
-Another distinction is that the mass of the qBTZ black hole is constrained in $-1 \leqslant 8 \mathcal{G}_3 M \leqslant 1/3$.
+Interestingly, two different quBTZ black holes (with different values of $z$) can possess the same entropy, which distinguishes them from these classical BTZ black holes.
+Another distinction is that the mass of the quBTZ black hole is constrained in $-1 \leqslant 8 \mathcal{G}_3 M \leqslant 1/3$.